Inland Revenue Board of Malaysia: History

 The IRB was established in 1948 as the Income Tax Office.
-In 1957, after Malaysia gain independence, the Income Tax Office was upgraded into a department and renamed as the Inland Revenue Department.
+In 1957, after Malaysia gained independence, the Income Tax Office was upgraded into a department and renamed as the Inland Revenue Department.
 In 1995, the Inland Revenue Board Act 1995 was gazetted and came into effect and on 1 March 1996, the Inland Revenue Department upgraded into a statutory body and took its present name.
 It also set up a special hotline called Teleinfo to allow the public to check-up their tax payment status via telephone in 1997.